subsquid/docs/docs/sdk/resources/serving-graphql.md

 ## PostGraphile

 [PostGraphile](https://www.graphile.org/postgraphile/) is an open-source tool that builds powerful, extensible and performant GraphQL APIs from PostgreSQL schemas.
+Its pros include:

+- aggregations;
+- reliable support for subscriptions;
+- capability for deep API customization;
+- organization of API customization code into plugins.

 The recommended way of integrating PostGraphile into squid projects is by making a dedicated entry point at `src/api.ts`.
 A complete example squid implementing this approach is available in [this repository](https://github.com/subsquid-labs/squid-postgraphile-example/).